-I’m an artist, designer and explorer who’s been been lucky enough to meet and fall in love with various mediums and a multitude of tools along the way.
+I’m an artist, designer and explorer who’s been lucky enough to meet and fall in love with a multitude of creative tools and disciplines along the way.

 Paints, pencils, pens, brushes are my favourite… I’ve been drawing all my life, even when I was quite unaware of it: each time I learnt something, each time I discovered a new perspective, scattered dots connected into a new, often unexpected shape, opened my eyes to something that just yesterday was to me completely invisible…

 I started from a small and humble dot on a map – a place called Kursk in Southwestern Russia.
 In the whole of its existence, Kursk popped up on the world radar twice: once for the famous tank battle and then again when the submarine with the same name sank in the early 2000s.
 There wasn’t much before and hasn’t been much since.

 But this place and a little later Moscow were clearly inspiring enough for me to create works of art such as this: